Gilles Carbonnier: Career

 Since 2007 Carbonnier has been a full professor in the Department of International Economics at Geneva’s Graduate Institute of International and Development Studies (IHEID), where he was also Director of Studies in 2015-18.

-Carbonnier is the founder and first Editor-in-Chief of the e-Journal International Development Policy (2010-2018).
+Carbonnier was the founder and first Editor-in-Chief of the e-Journal International Development Policy (2010-2018).
 Over the same period, he was President of the Centre for Education and Research in Humanitarian Action and Vice-President of the European Association of Development Studies.

 Carbonnier has been a visiting professor in several academic institutions including the American University of Beirut (Issam Fares Institute); the Lee Kuan Yew School of Public Policy and SciencesPo - Paris.